-The Importance and Benefits of Participating in Alzheimer's Disease Clinical Trials:
+The Importance and Benefits of Participating in Alzheimer’s Disease and other Memory Disorders Clinical Trials:

-Alzheimer's disease is a progressive neurological disease, which results in a progressive decline in memory and cognition with a gradual loss of an ability to function independently eventually resulting in a nursing home level of care.
-It robs people of their most precious commodity, which is that of their personal memories and understanding of their personal relationships.
-It affects more than 5 million Americans and these numbers are rapidly growing, as our population is aging.
-Most people know someone with Alzheimer's disease.
+Alzheimer’s disease is a progressive neurological disease, which results in a progressive decline in memory and cognition with a gradual loss of an ability to function independently eventually resulting in a nursing home level of care.
+Alzheimer’s disease robs people of their most precious commodity, which is that of their personal memories and understanding of their personal relationships.
+It affects over 5 million Americans and these numbers are rapidly growing, as our population is aging.
+Most people know someone with Alzheimer’s disease.

 Once research medications are designed, developed and studied in the preclinical laboratory, they are then ready to advance to clinical trials in people, first in healthy volunteers and later in patients with Alzheimer’s disease for the purposes of determining if the medications are safe and effective.
 Clinical trials are required by the FDA (Food and Drug Administration) and involve patient volunteers, who will be assigned various doses of a research medication or a placebo (inactive “sugar pill”) in a “blinded” fashion, such that neither the patient nor the doctor know what treatment the patient is on until the study is completed.
 Research studies are critical to the development of new treatments for Alzheimer’s disease.